qingyuan-wu/rellit-nodejs/README.md

     - if you are fine with manually re-running the server each time, you can run `node index.js`
     - Click on "Web Preview" near the top-right corner and "Preview on Port 8080"
 5. Ready to deploy?
 Run `gcloud app deploy`

-    - you might get an error and have to set the project with `gcloud config set project summer22-sps-52`
+- you will get an error if you do not configure your project.
+Set the project with `gcloud config set project summer22-sps-52`

 ## Generating New Indices
 * new indices may be required to run complex queries, such as the one below: